zediogoviana/ethcule-poirot/README.md

 It's possible to use different APIs to index and build the desired network.
 For example, we can use an API that provides the Blockchain transaction history to map interactions between addresses, but we can also use an API like a [Subgraph](https://thegraph.com/hosted-service/) and build a network of interactions between an Address and one/several SmartContract(s).

 ### Existing
- - [Blockscout](https://blockscout.com/eth/mainnet/graphiql): It's free to use and it already gives us transactions and addresses already organized with a lot of information that we need to build our own network.
+ - [Blockscout](https://blockscout.com/eth/mainnet/graphiql): It's free to use and it returns transactions and addresses already organized with a lot of information that we need to build our own network.
    The downside of using it is rate limits from Cloudflare, and a low complexity GraphQL query, that only enables us to query 22 transactions at a time (with the current information we are requesting).
  - [Dissrup TheGraph NFT sales](https://thegraph.com/hosted-service/subgraph/dissrup-admin/mainnet-v12): Dissrup is a NFT marketplace, and using TheGraph's API it's possible to inspect NFT Sales.
 This is a proof of concept that the project doesn't need to explore only Ethereum transactions.